ChrisDev18/burnfm-recoded/README.md

 ## Project structure

-All source code can be found within `src/app`.
+All source code for the frontend can be found within `src`.
+Backend config files and php files can be found in `server`.

 ### App Routing